omnine/Frebruary/README.md

 ## Introduction

-A simple Failed Request Tracing Viewer and Filtering Tool.
+A simple **Failed Request Tracing** Viewer and Filtering Tool.

-We used to use Internet Explorer to view IIS FREB logs, but it was retired on June 15, 2022.
+We used to use **Internet Explorer** to view IIS FREB logs, but it was retired on June 15, 2022.

-Unfortunately the successor, MS Edge, doesn't work in this case due to its security enhancement.
+Unfortunately the successor, **MS Edge**, doesn't work in this case due to its security enhancements.

-This project was forked from, I added WebView2 support.
+This project was forked from https://github.com/abhilashr1/Frebruary, I added **WebView2** support.

-For backward compatibility, The WebBrowser (Embedded IE Control) is kept.
+For backward compatibility, The **WebBrowser** (Embedded IE Control) is kept.

 ## The prerequisites